micro-os-plus/micro-test-plus-xpack/README.md

 types, but this is not a trivial task and requires a good knowledge of C++.

-TODO: add a test to show this.
+TODO: add a test to show how to do this.

 ### Build & integration info